 The end goal is to instill a sense of curiosity and the importance of a creative practice, while you develop your own unique artistic style and learn how to market yourself in a professional manner.
-Expect to graduate not only with a Ceramics degree but also with a professional portfolio that highlights your creative practice to potential graduate programs, residencies, employers or clients.
+Expect to graduate not only with a ceramics based studio art degree but also with a professional portfolio that highlights your creative practice to potential graduate programs, residencies, employers or clients.

 Other ways to get hands-on learning as part of your UCM Ceramics degree include:

 Check with faculty of UCM’s Ceramics program for other means for experiential learning, including ways to use your craft to give back to the community.